How can we move from GPEC to GEPP in 2022?

 Let's go back to 2005.
 In response to a context of social insecurity, the Borloo law made it compulsory for companies with over 300 employees to set up a GPEC plan.
 The French Ministry of Labor defines GPEC as follows: "The aim of GPEC is to enable organizations to strike a balance between skills, jobs and workforce, on the one hand, and strategic requirements linked to changes in the economic, technological, social and legal environment, on the other.

-To sum up, the GPEC approach aims above all to link employees' skills with the company's vision.
-While this method enables companies to remain competitive, it does have certain limitations.
+In short, the GPEC aims above all to link employee skills with the company's vision.
+While this method enables companies to remain competitive, it does have its limitations.
 Indeed, employee loyalty is a crucial issue, particularly in a context of war for talent in which organizations do not hesitate to poach employees from their competitors.
-A vision focused on the company's needs is no longer enough to engage employees.
+A vision focused on business needs is no longer enough to involve employees.

 What's more, the GPEC vision focuses on "hard skills", i.e. technical competencies, and neglects "soft skills" and cross-disciplinary competencies.
-Yet today's job market tends to place this diverse range of skills on an equal footing.
+And yet, today's job market tends to place this diverse range of skills on an equal footing.

 With this in mind, GPEC is giving way to GEPP, which is more in tune with reality.

 However, GEPP is not fundamentally different from its big sister.
-It's more a modernized vision, taking into account the digital transformation of the job market.
+It's more like a modernized visionwhich takes into account the digital transformation of the job market.

-Indeed, the GEPP vision is based on employees' desire for a "career path", and no longer solely on company strategy.
-By way of illustration, vocational training is replaced by continuous training to guarantee a high level of employability.
+Indeed, the The GEPP vision is based on the desire for a "career path". of employees, rather than solely on company strategy.
+By way of illustration, vocational training is being replaced by continuous training to guarantee a high level of employability.
 However, GEPP is not synonymous with a rapid rise in skills.
 The idea is not to train all employees at all costs, but rather to enable those who wish to do so to receive support in their development project.

-Companies have much to gain too.
-Implementing a PPIM plan not only enables organizations to better anticipate the evolution of their professions, but also to remain competitive thanks toimproved career management.
+Companies also stand to gain a great deal.
+Implementing a PPIM plan enables organizations to better anticipating changes in the business but also to remain competitive thanks to theimproved career management.

 The GEPP is an evolution of the GPEC vision.
 But what does it actually mean when it comes to implementing such a plan within a company?